adaptive-democracy/hopeful-path/book/adaptive-constitutions.md

-Interestingly, groups could choose to create portions of their constitution *that can't be changed*, or that can only be changed with a more difficult persistent commitment.
+Interestingly, groups could choose to create portions of their constitution *that can't be changed*, or that can only be changed with a more difficult adaptive commitment.
 We call these portions "constitutional kernels", and they essentially make it impossible or very difficult to change those rules without throwing away the existing system and creating a new one.

-To understand why you might do this, let's ask this question: if you have a constitution selected with persistent voting, should it be possible to change *the fact that the constitution is selected with persistent voting*?
+To understand why you might do this, let's ask this question: if you have a constitution selected with adaptive voting, should it be possible to change *the fact that the constitution is selected with adaptive voting*?
 Doing so could potentially make it impossible to go back to what you had before.
 We're not sure if kernels would be a good idea for governments, but they could make sense for certain kinds of private organizations.
 Visit [the theory page](TODO) if you're interested in the fine details of questions like this.